LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                  /|\            /|\            /|\
                 1 2 3          j k l          b j n

+In targeting mode the same keys move the targeting cursor.
 `SHIFT` (or `CTRL`) and a movement key make the current party leader (and currently selected party members, if any) run in the indicated direction, until anything of interest is spotted.
-The '5', 'i' and '.' keys consume a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
+The '5', 'i' and '.' keys consume a turn and make you brace for combat, which reduces any damage taken for a turn and makes it impossible for foes to displace you.
-In targeting mode the same keys move the targeting cursor.

-Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
+Melee, searching for secret doors, looting and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
 Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item, are necessary for casual play.